awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-register-tasks-parameters.md

     }
 ```

-If your Lambda task is intended to run against another supported target type in addition to EC2 instances, such as a DynamoDB table, the same syntax can be used, and `{{RESOURCE_ID}}` yields the name of the table only\.
+If your Lambda task is intended to run against another supported target type in addition to Amazon Elastic Compute Cloud \(Amazon EC2\) instances, such as an Amazon DynamoDB table, the same syntax can be used, and `{{RESOURCE_ID}}` yields the name of the table only\.
 However, if you require the full ARN of the table, use `{{TARGET_ID}}`, as shown in the following example\.

 ```
 "TaskArn": "arn:aws:lambda:us-east-2:111122223333:function:SSMTestFunction",